takluyver/nbparameterise/README.rst

-Nbparameterise is written in Python 3, but it can handle running notebooks in Python 2, once `an IPython bug <https://github.com/ipython/ipython/issues/6447>`_ is fixed.
+Nbparameterise is written in Python 3, but it can handle running notebooks in Python 2, so long as they were saved by a recent enough version of IPython.